Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Drayton recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers in Drayton indicates an average of 16 dwelling approvals per year over the past five financial years.
-This totals approximately 84 homes.
-In FY26 so far, one approval has been recorded.
-The average number of new residents per year per dwelling constructed between FY21 and FY25 is 1.4.
+AreaSearch analysis of ABS building approval numbers in Drayton shows approximately 15 dwelling approvals per year over the past five financial years, totalling about 77 homes.
+As of FY-26, one approval has been recorded.
+This results in an average of around 1.5 new residents per year per dwelling constructed between FY-21 and FY-25, indicating a balanced supply and demand market with stable conditions.

 Frequently Asked Questions - Development